What does a call center do?

 Although inbound and outbound call centers serve different functions, most call centers combine both types of operation in a hybrid call center.
 Understanding which type of call center you operate is helpful when implementing phone systems or call center software.

 If your call center handles mostly inbound calls, you’ll benefit from software that provides you with access to features like an Interactive Voice Response (IVR), advanced call routing, or call recording.
-In the same way, if you operate, for the most part, an outbound call center you’ll benefit from technology like a dialer or call monitoring features for making outgoing calls.
+In the same way, if you operate, for the most part, an outbound call center you’ll benefit from technology like an auto dialer or call monitoring features for making outgoing calls.

 What’s a virtual call center?